Slipper Island, Coromandel

 Please note, the sofa bed folds out to the size of a king single bed.
 It's large enough for two small children (6 or under), but will only fit one larger child or adult.

-Access to Slipper Island is by the Slipper Island Water Taxi service, your own boat or Helicopter transfer.
+Access to Slipper Island is by the Slipper Island Water Taxi service, or your own boat.

 Water Taxi Service - If you need the water taxi service, the cost for a return trip is $150 per tent.
 Please select this during the online booking process.
 Prior to your trip, the team at Slipper Island will contact you to arrange a pick up time that suits you, as well as the tides.